jarviscanada/jarvis_data_eng_NkirukaOdu/README.md

 # Nkiruka Odu .
 Jarvis Consulting

 Interfacing between business and technology interests me a lot.
 I obtained a master's degree in Computer Science from the African University of Science and Technology.
-I have about three years of working experience as an assistant program coordinator at Nile University.
+I have about three years of working experience as a program coordinator at Nile University.
 I have developed good communication, collaboration, documentation, and presentation skills through team collaboration to prepare project proposals and organize other academic activities.
 I am passionate about working in an environment where I can actively collaborate with other team members to develop efficient business information technology systems by fostering the active use of emerging technologies and techniques to help them achieve strategic business goals.
 I am currently seeking a full-time role as a Business System Analyst (BSA).
-Working as a junior BSA at Jarvis gave me a good opportunity to work in an Agile/Scrum environment.
-I have developed skills such as documentation, presentation, analytical thinking, requirement elicitation, and interpersonal and confrontation skills by working on different projects to provide business solutions using the latest technologies such as Python(Pandas, Numpy, Matplotlib), SQL, Data Mapping, Data modeling, and Git/Github.
-Learning new skills and how to apply them to solve real-world problems motivates me a lot!

 ## Skills

 **Business Skills:** Interpersonal, Communication, Documentaion/Presentation, Requirement Elicitation, Problem Solving, Agile/Scrum, Stakeholder Management,Process mapping